Particular/docs.particular.net/nservicebus/azure-service-bus/sanitization.md

 snippet: asb-custom-sanitization-strategy

-When using `EndpointOrientedTopology`, the transport should be configured to use `EndpointOrientedTopologySanitization` sanitization strategy for backward compatibility with endpoints version 6 and below.
+When using `EndpointOrientedTopology`, the transport should be configured to use `EndpointOrientedTopologySanitization` sanitization strategy for backward compatibility with endpoints versions 6 and below.

 snippet: asb-endpointorientedtopology-sanitization

 ## Future consideration prior to using sanitization

-When implementing a custom sanitization, consider factors such as readability and discover-ability.
+When implementing custom sanitization, consider factors such as readability and discover-ability.
 Things to consider:

  * Truncated long entity names could conflict.
  * Hashed entity names could lead to difficult names to use during production troubleshooting or debugging.